vanzasetia/wealthbuzz/README.md

 It's a website of a fictional business advisory company called WealthBuzz. ehis website has 4 pages (*home*, *team*, *contact*, and *terms and conditions* page).
 It's also responsive.

 ## The Story
 I have to design and code this website from scratch on my Android phone.
-In my opinion, this is **insane** 😱. **It's completely from scratch!**
+In my opinion, this is **insane**. **It's completely from scratch!**

 The first thing that I did was finding a design inspiration from the internet.
 I took some designs from multiple website templates.